Hustle28214/ROT-Blog/README.md

 🌏 (2024.08.23) i18n: Upgrade English and Zh-Hans language support. (🚧English support isn't completed.
 It is still updating) .

+📂 (2024.08.27) TodoList: Upgrade todoList support.
+You can choose 3 types of todoList card.

+🔗 (2024.08.27) Link: Upgrade Link support.
+Now we can add link as card in blog.
+Specially, you can add your favicon by iconSrc.(I tried writing a function to automatically retrieve the href of the favicon, but it didn’t work as well as I expected.
+Therefore, you shall add the href by yourself.)

 ## 😉Install (pnpm)